 Cloud Cost Optimization Strategies (Even AWS won’t Tell you!)

 For those organizations comprising of 80 per cent, the extra cost rolls over when they move on to the cloud, Koomey found, which results in organizations paying an average of 36 per cent more of cloud services than they actually need to.
 Given Gartner’s projection that data storage will be a $173 billion business in 2018, companies globally could save $62 billion on storage just by optimizing their workloads.
 This is understandable since, for organizations using cloud resources aggressively, it becomes difficult to keep the cloud bills in check.
+Also, it affects the overall software development costs.

 For any organization, the major spend of 70-80 per cent comprises of the storage and compute resources.
 And hence, this makes it inherently important to monitor these aspects closely.
 However, the first step towards keeping a strict eye on the bill is to increase the visibility into the cloud costs and understanding the total cost of ownership.
 Let’s get started!